mary-the-cherry/Confluence-Memory/README.md

 2. Install Dependencies in static/hello-world: `npm install`
 3. Build static app (custom App): `npm run build`
 4. Place the images into the build folder of the static app, organized by themes.
 5. Register the app with Forge to generate a unique App ID.
-Run this in the root directory of the project:forge register
+Run this in the root directory of the project: `forge register`
 6. Deploy the Forge App Deploy the app to Forge: `forge deploy`
 7. Install App on your Confluence: `forge install`
 8. Add the Memory Game to a Confluence Page